(A chapter of Akayama DanJay.)

 She felt heavier.
 The peristalsis reversed direction to vomit her up the planet’s throat.
 Akayama gasped and tried to restrain her sobs of relief.
 “If I’m the I of the Hurricane, I’ll need a proper name.
 Give me a good one or I’ll change my mind.”

 She gulped.
 Changing its mind probably meant doing something terrible to hers.
 She could be trapped forever in an eternally suffering tooth-ball.
 “Uzumaki.
-You’re the center of the Hurricane’s spiral.”
+This Hurricane Planet is the center of the Hurricane’s spiral.”

 “Hm.
-I like it,” said Uzumaki.
+I like it,” said Hurricane Planet Uzumaki.
 “You can’t live on my surface forever.
 I’ll have to hide you when we meet my copies.
 If they see you, they’ll make me share you.”

 “Can we stay far from the others?”